Chukchi Sea Ecosystem Study

-The research team includes scientists from seven institutions and at least two federal agencies.
-The work will take place over dozens of existing sampling stations and will involve collaboration with other science studies in the region sponsored by federal, state or industry interests.
-Due to the biological significance of this region and its importance for oil and gas exploration and development, the group will be examining the range of biological, chemical and physical properties that define this ecosystem.
+The research team included scientists from seven institutions and two federal agencies.
+The work took place over dozens of existing sampling stations and involved collaboration with other science studies in the region sponsored by federal, state, or industry interests.
+Due to the biological significance of this region and its importance for oil and gas exploration and development, the group examined the range of biological, chemical, and physical properties that define this ecosystem.

-The group will focus their efforts on the Hanna Shoal region, with the addition of a pelagic (from the open ocean) component to address standing stocks of phytoplankton and zooplankton and a physical oceanographic study that will address water mass movements through direct measurement of circulation, density, and ice conditions.
+The group focused their efforts on the Hanna Shoal region, with the addition of a pelagic (from the open ocean) component to address standing stocks of phytoplankton and zooplankton, and a physical oceanographic study that addressed water mass movements through direct measurement of circulation, density, and ice conditions.

 Where Are They?

-The team will live and work from the United States Coast Guard Icebreaker Healy as they travel off the northwest coast of Alaska to the Chukchi Sea.
+The team lived and worked on the United States Coast Guard Icebreaker Healy as they traveled off the northwest coast of Alaska to the Chukchi Sea.
 The USCGC Healy was designed for icebreaking and polar research and can accommodate up to 50 scientists.
 The USCGC Healy is designed to break 1.2 meters (4 feet) of ice continuously at 3 knots and can operate in temperatures as low as -45 degrees C (-50 degrees F).

 Meet the Team